Traveling on Trains in Japan

 Local Train / Express train

 While the Shinkansen is convenient for city-hopping, local trains cover the whole city in a web-like network of lines.
-For example, in Tokyo, you will find many JR lines such as the Yamanote, Chuo, Sobu, Keihin-Tohoku, and so on.
-There are private train companies as well, such as Keikyu, Odakyu, Seibu etc.
+For example, to explore Tokyo, you will be on various different train and subway networks.

 IC cards (Suica and Pasmo) are the easiest if you plan to travel on subways or local trains around Tokyo and Kanto area.
 Outside of the Kanto area, different IC cards are being used such as ICOCA (Kansai area) and Kitaka (Hokkaido), but generally speaking, all these IC cards can be used anywhere across the country except for some really local lines in the countryside (you may be required to purchase separate tickets).